 - Salesforce Task: Text analytics could launch Salesforce events.

-- Zendesk: The Zendesk extension allows you to create and update tickets in Zendesk based on responses collected with Qualtrics surveys.
+- Zendesk Task: The Zendesk extension allows you to create and update tickets in Zendesk based on responses collected with Qualtrics surveys.

-- Freshdesk: The Freshdesk extension allows you to create tickets in Freshdesk based on actions triggered in Qualtrics.
+- Freshdesk Task: The Freshdesk extension allows you to create tickets in Freshdesk based on workflows triggered in Qualtrics.

-- Hubspot: The Hubspot extension allows you to create and update deals and contacts in Hubspot from collected survey responses.
+- Hubspot Task: The Hubspot extension allows you to create and update deals and contacts in Hubspot from collected survey responses.

-- ServiceNow: The ServiceNow extension allows you to create and update incidents in ServiceNow as well as update customer contact information provided by survey responses.
+- ServiceNow Task: The ServiceNow extension allows you to create and update incidents in ServiceNow as well as update customer contact information provided by survey responses.

 - Microsoft Dynamics: The Microsoft Dynamics extension allows you link up your account to a Qualtrics survey for both Response Mapping and Web to Lead capabilities.

-Every action can have up to five tasks.
+Every workflow can have up to five tasks.
 The order that these tasks occur is important, depending on the needs of your workflow.

 Determining Task Order